StarTux/Sidebar/README.md

 # Sidebar

-Provide a per-player sidebar for other plugins to print messages in.
+Provide a per-player sidebar for plugins to display messages in.

 ## Interface